 Carbon Emissions Report

 Our goal from the beginning has been to create timeless high-quality products that are made responsibly and sustainably.
-This summer, we completed a full assessment of Varsity Headwear’s CO2 emissions from our products and processes in 2020 to more clearly understand the environmental impact of our business.
+Each year since 2020, we complete a full assessment of Varsity Headwear’s CO2 emissions from our products and processes to more clearly understand the environmental impact of our business.
 We partnered up with ENDRAVA, a climate and sustainable energy specialist in Norway.
 They help organizations and businesses estimate their carbon emissions and find the best possible solutions to reducing their footprint.

 The analysis began by reviewing the entire value chain of Varsity Headwear and identifying all potential carbon emission contributors.
 We had to look both at our Upstream Activities, all contributors in the making of our goods, and our Downstream Activities, all contributors after the goods have been sold, to get an overview of our direct and indirect emissions.